Art-of-WiFi/UniFi-API-client/README.md

 ## UniFi Controller API client class

-A PHP class which provides access to Ubiquiti's [**UniFi SDN Controller API**](https://unifi-sdn.ui.com/), versions 4.X.X and 5.X.X of the UniFi SDN Controller software are supported (version 5.11.39 has been confirmed to work).
+A PHP class which provides access to Ubiquiti's [**UniFi SDN Controller**](https://unifi-sdn.ui.com/) API, versions 4.X.X and 5.X.X of the UniFi SDN Controller software are supported (version 5.12.35 has been confirmed to work).
 It's a standalone version of the class which is used in our API browser tool which can be found [here](https://github.com/Art-of-WiFi/UniFi-API-browser).

 This class can be installed manually or using composer/[packagist](https://packagist.org/packages/art-of-wifi/unifi-api-client) for easy inclusion in your projects.

 ## Requirements

-- a web server with PHP and cURL modules installed (tested on Apache 2.4 with PHP Version 5.6.1 and cURL 7.42.1 and with PHP 7.2.10 and cURL 7.58.0)
+- a web server with PHP and cURL modules installed (tested on Apache 2.4 with PHP Version 5.6.1 and cURL 7.42.1 and with PHP 7.2.24 and cURL 7.58.0)
 - network connectivity between this web server and the server and port (normally TCP port 8443) where the UniFi Controller is running

 ## Installation ##